jpotts18/angular-competency-test/README.md

 In order to be considered for the Angular.js position, you mush complete the following steps.

-*Note: This task should take no longer than 1-2 hours at the most.*
+*Note: This task should take no longer than 2 hours.*

 ### Prerequisites